mrdanishsaleem/old-school-resume/README.md

-# old-school-resume
+# Old School Resume

 An old school resume built in plain HTML just for fun/practice